-You do not have to attend a resolution meeting if you and the public agency agree in writing to waive it, or if you both agree to use the mediation process.
+You do not have to attend a resolution meeting if you and the school agree in writing to waive it, or if you both agree to use the mediation process.
 If there is no agreement to waive the resolution session or use mediation, you must participate in the resolution meeting.

 If you fail to participate, the timelines for the resolution process and due process hearing will be delayed until the meeting is held.
-If, at the end of 30 calendar days from the date of the due process hearing request, you have not participated in the resolution meeting and the public agency has made reasonable efforts to obtain your participation, the public agency may ask the IHO to dismiss your request for a due process hearing.
+If, at the end of 30 calendar days from the date of the due process hearing request, you have not participated in the resolution meeting and the school has made reasonable efforts to obtain your participation, the school may ask the IHO to dismiss your request for a due process hearing.

-If the public agency fails to hold or participate in the resolution meeting within 15 calendar days from the date of receiving notice of your request for a due process hearing, you may ask the IHO to start the 45-calendar day timeline for the due process hearing.
+If the school fails to hold or participate in the resolution meeting within 15 calendar days from the date of your request for a due process hearing, you may ask the IHO to start the 45 calendar day timeline for the due process hearing.

-What if the public agency and I come to an agreement and resolve the issues that are the subject of my hearing request during the resolution meeting?
+What if the school and I come to an agreement and resolve the issues that are the subject of my hearing request during the resolution meeting?

-If you and the public agency come to an agreement during this meeting, you will both sign a legally binding written agreement that will be enforceable in a court of appropriate jurisdiction.
-After it is signed, either you or the public agency may void the agreement by notifying the other party in writing within 3 business days for the date the agreement was signed.
+If you and the school come to an agreement during this meeting, you will both sign a legally binding written agreement that will be enforceable in a court of appropriate jurisdiction.
+After it is signed, either you or the school may void the agreement by notifying the other party in writing within 3 business days for the date the agreement was signed.
 The resolution agreement is also enforceable through the complaint investigation process handled by the Division.